curra-web3/docs/developer-services/accept-crypto-payments/4-create-receiving-wallet.md

 With Curra, you can create Receive Addresses on your side using the SDK.
 All Receive Addresses are pre-calculated off-chain (from Ownership NFT) using the CREATE2 algorithm.

-After the end-user sends assets to the Receive Address, the Operator deploys a smart contract to this wallet (for the first flush) and flushes the asset according to the forwarding rule specified in the Rules Smart Contract, charging the protocol user a fee for this operation.
+After the end-user sends assets to the Receive Address, the Operator deploys a smart contract to this wallet (for the first forward) and flushes the asset according to the forwarding rule specified in the Rules Smart Contract, charging the protocol user a fee for this operation.

 ### Usage